amin-nejat/homepage/content/project/Chat/index.md

 slides: example
 ---

-Gramophone is an iOS music marketplace for both iPhone and iPad.
-Users can search for Iranian music, download them and listen to them through it's integrated player.
-Project for Hasin Company.
-Implemented in Objective-C using Cocoa framework for graphics and SQLite for database system.
+A simple messaging system that allows users to chat through it's web interface.
+Some features such as offline messaging and notifications are also implemented.
+Project for Web course done with V. Haratian.
+Implemeted in Javascript using NodeJS environment.